 Previously, workforce management has been about efficiency and the best return on your investment, but other factors have surfaced.
-Rapidly changing technologies, the rise of digital media and the digitization of industries, new business models, evolving customer behaviors and challenging economic conditions, all play a huge part in the way we operate.
+Rapidly changing technologies, the rise of digital media and the digitisation of industries, new business models, evolving customer behaviors and challenging economic conditions, all play a huge part in the way we operate and the level of business success we have.

 I have seen numerous developments in this area and have always strived to appoint the best people.
-I continually ensure my team avoids stagnation and the organization as a whole remains competitive.
-This involves consistently identifying the key skills which provide positive impact on business performance and replicating them to unlock the potential of the workforce.
+I continually ensure my team avoids stagnation and the organisation as a whole remains competitive.
+This involves consistently identifying the key skills which provide positive impact on business performance and replicating them to unlock the potential of the workforce and lead to business success.

 To ensure employees have the core skills required for business success, there are 5 key areas of focus: